Menu

 Contribute to PTPAC

-PTPAC will celebrate its 50th year in 2023!
-Dues cannot be used toward political donations so your contribution helps staff further APTA’s goals for payment, administrative burden reduction and patient access to our services.
+Consider donating to the APTA PAC!
+Your contribution helps staff further APTA’s goals for payment, administrative burden reduction and patient access to our services.
 PT PAC